theodi/synthetic-data-tutorial/README.md

 ### Where a patient lives

-Pseudo-indentifiers, also known as [quasi-identifiers](https://en.wikipedia.org/wiki/Quasi-identifier), are pieces of information that don't directly identify people but can used with other information to identify a person.
+Pseudo-identifiers, also known as [quasi-identifiers](https://en.wikipedia.org/wiki/Quasi-identifier), are pieces of information that don't directly identify people but can used with other information to identify a person.
 If we were to take the age, postcode and gender of a person we could combine these and check the dataset to see what that person was treated for in A&E.

 The data scientist from NHS England, Jonathan Pearson, describes this in the blog post: